iamasink/lrcsync/README.md

 ## todo
 - [ ] better readme :)

+- [ ] on drag audio in, and there is already lyrics, prompt to clear current lyrics and metadata

 - [ ] toggle autocentre or whatever its called
 - [ ] fix weird line index stuff when before first lyric